 Call me Charlotte Johnson and get ready for a rockin’, swingin’ good time, y’all.
 Are you familiar with the country song, “Just A Swingin’ “, by John Anderson?
 It’s a classic, I tell ya.
 If you know the song, you’ll know why I just might be changing my name. 😀 “Just A Swingin” has become my new favorite song ever since we put a sofa-size swing out here on our screened in porch.
 I kind of equate it to singing in the shower, except with my clothes on. haha Pookie might even have learned the lyrics to it by now.
-You can listen to it HERE.

-If ever there was a spot that I’d refer to as my happy place, there’s no doubt that this porch would be it!
+But today, if ever there was a spot that I’d refer to as my happy place, there’s no doubt that this porch would be it!
 Grab your glass of sweet tea and come join me in my relaxing porch oasis.
 A resource list of many of the products I used is listed at the bottom.

 My screened in porch refresh came about all because one of our comfy rocker chairs broke and couldn’t be fixed.
 Boo.
 I intended to replace the two chairs with a couch, because hello – nap.
 But, while we were out looking for new chairs for the front porch (that’s a whole ‘nother blog post), this sofa swing smacked me right in my “Ooooohhhhh, look at thaaat” face!

 Just look at all that pulley and rope goodness!
 The purchase of the swing, along with the painting of the exterior of our house, prompted a whole refresh to the porch, which got me to thinking about the tricks that I use anytime relaxation is the main focus for a space at my home.